 The best approach to rectify this misalignment is to complete a sales improvement review and define exactly what is required to turnaround the company’s fortunes.
 The review is objective and does not rely only on an internal perspective.
 It considers the business requirements, salesforce demands, and contributing factors of sales force management.

 Sales improvement reviews provide full transparency by addressing and delivering on:

-- Causation: It is important to ascertain what all the issues are, not just focusing on the easy to identify, easy to treat causes.
-Companies that address symptoms or incorrect indicators, ultimately widen the existing gap.
+- Causation: It is important to ascertain what all the issues are, not just focus on the easy-to-identify, easy-to-treat causes.
+Companies that address symptoms or incorrect indicators ultimately widen the existing gap.